 Random forests make use of Gini importance or MDI (Mean decrease impurity) to compute the importance of each attribute.
 The amount of total decrease in node impurity is also called Gini importance.
-This is the method through which accuracy or model fit decreases when there is a drop of feature.
+This is the method through which accuracy or model fit decreases when there is a drop of the feature.
 More appropriate the feature is if large is the decrease.
 Hence, the mean decrease is called the significant parameter of feature selection.

-In banking, random forest can be used to compute the loyal customers that means which customer will default and which will not.
+In banking, the random forest can be used to compute the loyal customers that means which customer will default and which will not.
 Fraud customers or customers having a bad record with the bank.

 Calculations of the correct mixture of compounds in medicine or whether identifying any sort of disease using the patient's medical records.

-Random forest can be used for recommending products in e-commerce.
+The random forest can be used for recommending products in e-commerce.